Support Market Black-Owned Businesses during Black History Month

 Spearman Designs

 Stephanie Spearman has been creating tie-dyed children’s clothing, hand-knit scarves and hats and selling at the Market for over 40 years.
-Find Stephanie most days in the Pike Place Crafts Market.
+Find Stephanie Sundays and Thursdays in the Pike Place Crafts Market.